gosvig123/reference_count_extension/README.md

 ### New in Latest Version

-- **Unused Symbols Explorer**: New dedicated view in the Explorer sidebar to find unused code
+- **Unused Symbols Explorer**: Dedicated view in the Explorer sidebar with on-demand scanning
 - **Performance Improvements**: Automatically excludes node_modules, .next, dist, and other build folders
 - **Improved Symbol Detection**: Better handling of nested symbols and class methods
 - **Enhanced Logging**: More detailed logging for easier troubleshooting